zaphosting/docs/en/exiled_plugins.md

 First of all, you need to download the plugins that will be installed on the server.
 A large selection of EXILED Plugins can be found on their own github (https://github.com/Exiled-Team) and once selected the plugin repo, a releases section will appear on the side to which you will be brought to a download page, instructions on how to do this will be shown below.

-### Downloading plugins
+### Downloading a plugin
+Plugins can be downloaded from many sources for your server.
+However these are only recognised as the safest options.
+Please be careful with which plugins you install onto your gameserver - Always check the source of the plugin by looking for its developers and what the plugin actually does.

+## Download option 1 via SCPSL Site
+By heading to (https://plugins.scpslgame.com/) you will be provided a list of plugins that are featured for use within SCPSL with a github repo link which option 2 explains what to do.
+(At the time of writing this the site is new and is being worked on therefore option 2 has been provided)

+## Download option 2 via Github
-To download a plugin you will need to head to the EXILED Github as shown below and select a plugin-repo.
+To download a plugin via the github you will need to head to the EXILED Github as shown below and select a plugin-repo.
 ![image](https://user-images.githubusercontent.com/17176877/219128457-a7a4aa64-5b7c-4778-9602-fa1286150b51.png)

 Once you have found the plugin-repo you wish to download a releases section will appear on the right side.